Corner Bowl Internet Server Monitor

-System administrators can setup monitoring hierarchy to shutdown, start, or throttle up backup system monitoring when a primary server fails.
-For example, when a ping monitor fails on a primary server the system can shutdown the dependent memory and CPU monitors while also throttling up ping, memory and CPU monitors on your backup server.
+System administrators can setup monitoring hierarchy to shut down, start, or throttle up backup system monitoring when a primary server fails.
+For example, when a ping monitor fails on a primary server the system can shut down the dependent memory and CPU monitors while also throttling up ping, memory and CPU monitors on your backup server.

-|HTTP (Web)||Checks HTTP and HTTPS servers/sites by connecting and optionally checking the URL content.
+|HTTP/S Monitor||Checks HTTP and HTTPS servers/sites by connecting and optionally checking the URL content.
 Supports authentication and regular expressions.|

-|SMTP (Outgoing Mail)||Checks SMTP mail servers by connecting and optionally sending an email.
-Supports SSL.|
+|SMTP Monitor||Checks SMTP mail servers by connecting and optionally sending an email.
+Supports TLS 1.2 and SSL.|

-|POP3 (Incoming Mail)||Checks POP3 mail servers by connecting and optionally authenticating.
-Supports SSL.|
+|POP3 Monitor||Checks POP3 mail servers by connecting and optionally authenticating.
+Supports TLS 1.2 and SSL|

-|IMAP||Checks IMAP mail servers by connecting and optionally authenticating.
-Supports SSL.|
+|IMAP Monitor||Checks IMAP mail servers by connecting and optionally authenticating.
+Supports TLS 1.2 and SSL|

-|FTP (File Transfer)||Checks FTP servers/sites by connecting and optionally authenticating.|
+|FTP Monitor||Checks FTP servers/sites by connecting and optionally authenticating.
+Supports SFTP.|

-|TCP Ports||Checks if a port is responding and optionally checks its response against a text pattern.|
+|TCP Port Scan||Checks if a port is responding and optionally checks its response against a text pattern.|

 |Windows Services||Checks the status of Windows Services and optionally starts or stops the service depending on the state.|